 Our students range from 16 to 60+ years of age.
 The EFL-28 course tends to attract slightly older students, while the IELTS and Cambridge examination courses are more suitable for students planning on entering university.

-As we have some 80 nationalities at Studio every year, it is very likely that you will meet someone from that country.
+As we have 60 to 70 different nationalities at Studio every year, it is very likely that you will meet someone from that country.
 We teach English without regard to sex, nationality, religion or political persuasion and expect all our students to be tolerant and understanding of each other.

-Most homestay hosts have 'terrestrial' TV and more & more now have satellite or digital television.
+Most homestay hosts have 'terrestrial' TV and more &/or satellite or digital television.
 If you book a 4 or 5 Star homestay, you might even have your own TV.
-Televisions are also available in the residences.
-There is a TV in both student residences in the common room.

 Most of your clothes should be informal or casual.
 You will need some warm and waterproof outer clothing (yes, even in the summer!) and, perhaps, something a little more formal for evenings out at a restaurant or a social event.
 An umbrella or raincoat is also recommended.